Particular/docs.particular.net/samples/serializers/messagepack/sample.md

 ---
 title: MessagePack Serializer Usage
-summary: Using the MessagePack serializer in an endpoint.
+summary: How to configure an endpoint to use the MessagePack serializer
 reviewed: 2019-07-01
 component: MessagePack
 related: